dinhanhx/text-summarizer/Wiki.md

 ## 2. Installation
 ### Warning
+If you want to contribute to this repos, please read [CONTRIBUTE.MD]()

 If you git clone or download the repos, you will have nightly-build product.

 If you download 'Release' section, you will have stable product.